-An oddity of the French rail system is that tickets (not ones that you print out yourself) must be “composted” before boarding the train.
+An oddity of the French rail system is that tickets (but not etickets) must be “composted” before boarding the train.

 This means getting them punched in a little yellow machine at the entrance of the platform.

 Tickets are always checked by a conductor on the train and if they are not composted, you will be frowned on, or even fined.